endiangroup/endian.io/content/services/talent/cto.md

 	cta_message = "Hi, I'm the Endian helper bot.
 What would you like to know about our CTO experience?" body = [
         "We don't idly trade in CTOs like some recruitment agency: we *are* CTOs.
 Our founders still lead teams, leverage cutting-edge technology, and write code every day.", "When we talk about the qualities and responsibilities of a CTO, it's not academic.
-When we screen candidates, we'll challenge them like not recruiter ever could, and you will reap the benefits.", ]
+When we screen candidates, we'll challenge them like no recruiter ever could, and you will reap the benefits.", ]

     [[sections.features.feature]]